 A MAC PDU shall contain at most one Timing Advance Report MAC CE, even when multiple events have triggered a Timing Advance report.

-All triggered Timing Advance reports shall be cancelled when a Timing Advance Report is included in a MAC PDU for transmission.
+All triggered Timing Advance reports shall be cancelled when a Timing Advance Report MAC CE is included in a MAC PDU for transmission.

 Next Change